 - Increasing complexity: Supply chains are becoming more complex.
 The trend of globalization has extended supply chain to its limits.
 It’s common now for products to be manufactured in China, assembled in another country and sold in a third country.
 The lead times have become longer which directly impacts system inventory.
 Also, products have increased due to the desire of companies to mass customize.
 One has just to step into a grocery store to see how many different varieties are available for simple things such as salt or yogurt.
 Product proliferation significantly increases cost all through the system – more products have to be manufactured, they have to be held in inventory and higher potential for going out of stock.

 - The cost impact of service levels not well understood: Sales organizations may not be fully aware of the financial impact of service levels and in their desire to do better than competition makes service level commitments that could break the bank and the supply chain.
 At a large telecom company, the sales team was making promises of delivery of equipment to large corporations with unrealistic lead time resulting in significant penalties.
 This practice is quite common across industries.

-- Data analysis not leveraged: ERP system provides real time point of sale and supply chain performance data.
-Most companies don’t have the capability to analyze this information on a monthly or quarterly basis let alone in real time.
+- Data analysis not leveraged: ERP system provides a real-time point of sale and supply chain performance data.
+Most companies can’t analyze this information on a monthly or quarterly basis let alone in real time.
 There is a trove of valuable information available that can be used for better decision making.